AntiLibrary5/nicools-kitchen/_posts/2025-11-22-slata-meshwi.md

 11. Open a can of tuna on top
 12. Put some olives
 13. Put a hard boiled egg, or as tunisian would say "3athma"
+14. Put some harissa, cause we like hot stuff.
-14. Drizzle everything with some olive oil and girl you just served a beautiful tunisian Slata
+15. Drizzle everything with some olive oil and girl you just served a beautiful tunisian Slata
-15. SLAYTA!!!
+16. SLAYTA!!!